yuwvandy/GNN-SSL-chapter/README.md

 * [ Can Graph Neural Networks Go "Online"?
 An Analysis of Pretraining and Inference](https://arxiv.org/pdf/1905.06018.pdf) (ICLR 2019 workshop) [[**Summary**]](summary/online.pdf).

 ## Reference

+## Acknowledge
+Most of resources in this collection are partially maintained by [**awesome-self-supervised-gnn**](https://github.com/ChandlerBang/awesome-self-supervised-gnn).
+We sincerely thank our collaborator Wei from Michigen State University who provided insight and expertise that greatly assisted the research.
+For the latest work on Self-supervised learning on Graph Neural Networks, please also refer to [**awesome-self-supervised-gnn**](https://github.com/ChandlerBang/awesome-self-supervised-gnn).